Groundbreaking Toolkit (80 page whitepaper +Etemplates) That Fixes Annual Planning Nightmares (Late nights, Errors, Too much detail)

 The annual planning process is part of the trifecta of lost opportunities for a corporate accountant.
 The other two being the year-end accounts and the monthly accounts processes.
+Annual planning may have worked from Henry Ford but no longer in the 21st century.
 All three exercises keep the corporate accountant locked into processing and reporting leaving little time for added value activities.
 It is interesting to note that we seldom get thanked for preparing the annual accounts, for controlling the annual budget process or for preparing the month-end accounts.

 A two week annual planning process sounds impossible yet it is achieved.
 It takes good organization and recognition that the annual planning process is not adding value.
 Instead it is undermining an efficient allocation of resources, encouraging dysfunctional budget holder behaviour, negating the value of monthly variance reporting and consuming huge resources from the Board, senior management team, budget holders, their assistants and of course the finance team.
 At best you have a situation where budget holders have been antagonized, at worst budget holders who now flatly refuse to co-operate!